What is the Humane Society Legislative Fund?

 How can I be taken off your fundraising call list?

 If you prefer not to be contacted by phone, please contact HSLF at (800) 876-5170 to have your name removed from our call list.
 We’d still love to stay in touch with you though to let you know about action alerts and other news about animal protection issues.
-Please click "Sign Up" on the right side of this page to receive our emails.
+Please click "Sign Up" on the bottom of this page to receive our emails.

 Will you ever share my email address with a third party?